SSG-DRD-IOT/workshop-test/object-detection/README.md

 	source /opt/intel/computer_vision_sdk/bin/setupvars.sh

-#### 4. Build the sample application with cmake

- 	make

-#### 5. Before running, download the test video file to a new videos directory.
+#### 4. Before running, download the test video file to a new videos directory.
 Note: For dry-run on May 4th, the video is in the object-detectoin/models folder.

 	wget https://pixabay.com/en/videos/download/video-1900_source.mp4?attachment

-#### 6. Run the security barrier sample application to use the Inference Engine on a video
+#### 5. Run the security barrier sample application to use the Inference Engine on a video
 The below command runs the application

 	 cd /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/build/intel64/Release